TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2022.md

 [YouTube](https://youtu.be/A8iHQjHv8nY)

-QR codes with links to further reading embedded in each slide
+Lots of recommendations for specific things you can do to get security right for serverless applications.
+QR codes with links to further reading embedded in each slide.

 * Shifting responsibility for security to AWS and shift left to developers in your org
 * Serverless = small pieces, loosely joined